Michael Jordan, arguably the greatest NBA player ever, is poised to become the owner of the worst team in league history.

 Jordan led Chicago to six NBA championships, but his Bobcats get no respect - Charlotte has become the butt of jokes.

 ''It has been tough, but we are just trying to move forward,'' guard D.J.
 Augustin said. ''Many people are laughing at us and making (the streak) as a joke, but we take it very seriously.
-We are just ...
+We are just trying to stay positive and ...